Ricardo Guerra

 No commitment required.

-Born into a musical family in Havana, Cuba, Ricardo has been around a rich musical and percussive culture from an early age, playing claves in his father's folkloric Afro-Cuban dance and theatre groups.
-In these groups, he was exposed to the playing of Lazaro “Tato” Alfonso, a former member of Irakere, who taught him some of the basics of Afro Cuban music.
-He picked up the drum set at the age of ten which led to his studying jazz as well as European classical percussion.
-Soon after, he was admitted to the prestigious New World School of the Arts in Miami.
-During his time there he was selected to participate in the Brubeck Institute Summer Jazz Colony and in 2015 he received the Merit Award from the YoungArts foundation.
-Ricardo earned his BM in Jazz Studies from Oberlin Conservatory of Music in 2019 where he studied with and was mentored by percussion luminaries such as Billy Hart and Jamey Haddad.
-In his second year at Oberlin, he was selected to participate in the international Generations 2016 Jazz Festival and Workshops in Frauenfeld, Switzerland where he studied with musicians such as Mark Turner, Alex Sipiagin, and Mario Gonzi.
+Born in a musical family in Havana, Cuba, Ricardo Guerra has been around a rich musical and percussive culture from an early age, playing claves in his father's folkloric dance and theatre groups.
+In these groups, he was exposed to the playing of Lazaro “Tato” Alfonso, a former member of Irakere, who taught him some of the basics of Afro-Cuban music.
+Soon after he began studying classical percussion and drumset, eventually landing on drumset as a primary instrument.
+Guerra earned his BM in Jazz Performance from Oberlin Conservatory of Music where he was mentored by percussion luminaries such as Billy Hart and Jamey Haddad, and later earned an MM in Global Jazz Performance from the Berklee Global Jazz Institute, where he studied with Danilo Perez, John Patitucci, and Joe Lovano, among others.

 Book a trial lesson